Approach to analyzing layers

 This is the framework we use to analyze sidechains, L2s and other scaling protocols

 The Bitcoin Layers risk assessment is broken down into four sections.
-They cover Bridge Security, Data Availability, Network Operators, and Settlement Assurance (Finality Guarantees).
+They cover BTC Custody, Data Availability, Network Operators, and Settlement Assurance (Finality Guarantees).
 The assessments also include more granular reviews of specific areas.
 For example, if the chain uses a federated two-way peg, an additional assessment on the security related to that peg can be performed.

 This assessment is not reflective of L2 or sidesystem security.
 It is not a security audit.
 It is an assessment that outlines the varying degree of trust assumptions that users have to take on when interacting with a bitcoin sidesystem.